Payments in the United States: An in-depth guide

 • Sales taxes: Obligations for sales taxes differ by state and sometimes by municipality.

-Chargebacks and disputes
+Chargebacks and dispute resolution

 If your business will need to accept payments from outside the US or in different currencies, consider these factors: